stakater/mto-docs/content/crds-api-reference/template.md

 #### How It Works

 * The template includes the actual YAML specifications of resources like `Deployment`, `Service`, `ConfigMap`, etc.
-* These manifests are applied as-is or with minor parameter substitutions (e.g., names, labels, or annotations). // TODO: Is it completely true?
+* These manifests are applied as-is or with minor parameter substitutions (e.g., names, labels, annotations or user defined parameters).

 #### Use Cases

-* Best for straightforward and simple resources where you don’t need advanced templating logic or dependency management.
+* Best for straightforward and simple resources where you don't need advanced templating logic or dependency management.
 * Ideal when the resource definitions are static or have minimal customization needs.

 #### Example